-In September 2020, the EPA finalized a new rule that amended the 2016 Rule (the "2020 Rule").
-In the 2020 Rule, EPA removed all sources in the transmission and storage segment of the oil and natural gas industry from regulation.
-The 2020 Rule also rescinded the methane requirements in the 2016 Rule and reduced monitoring frequencies.
-The 2020 Rule was challenged in the U.S. Court of Appeals for the D.C.
-Circuit, but in October 2020 the Court declined to issue a permanent stay of the 2020 Rule while it considered the merits of the challenge.
-The 2020 Rule, therefore, currently is in effect.
-However, in November 2021, the EPA announced that it is seeking information to inform a supplemental proposal to promulgate more stringent regulations on methane emissions in the oil and gas industry.
-The EPA intends to issue the supplemental proposal in 2022, and to issue a final rule before the end of 2022, which would require: 1) updated and broadened methane and volatile organic compound emission reduction requirements for new, modified, and reconstructed oil and gas sources, including standards that limit emissions from additional types of sources (such as intermittent vent pneumatic controllers, associated gas, and well liquids unloading); and 2) requirements that states develop plans to limit methane emissions from hundreds of thousands of existing sources nationwide, along with presumptive standards for existing sources to assist in the planning process.
-Key features of the proposed rule include:
+In September 2020, the EPA finalized a new rule that amended the 2016 Rule (the "2020 EPA Rule").
+In the 2020 EPA Rule, the EPA removed all sources in the transmission and storage segment of the oil and natural gas industry from regulation.
+The 2020 EPA Rule also rescinded the methane requirements in the 2016 Rule and reduced monitoring frequencies.
+On June 30, 2021, President Biden signed into law a joint Congressional resolution disapproving and invalidating much of the 2020 EPA Rule under the prior Administration, including the 2020 EPA Rule's rescission of the methane requirements.

+On November 15, 2021, EPA published a proposed rule that would update and expand existing requirements for the oil and gas industry, as well as create significant new requirements and standards for new, modified and existing oil and gas facilities.
+The proposed new requirements would include, for example: (i) updated and broadened methane and volatile organic compound emission reduction requirements for new, modified, and reconstructed oil and gas sources, including standards that limit emissions from additional types of sources (such as intermittent vent pneumatic controllers, associated gas, and well liquids unloading); and (ii) requirements that states develop plans to limit methane emissions from hundreds of thousands of existing sources nationwide, along with presumptive standards for existing sources to assist in the planning process.
+Key features of the November 2021 proposed rule include: